impress-org/support-manual/daily-routine/contributing-product-feedback.md

 ### Details
 In addition to a short and descriptive title, Bug Reports need 1-2 paragraphs demonstrating the bug replicated in a fresh environment.
 The goal of this section is to communicate \(in user-understandable language\) how to replicate the problem.

+### Votes are For Users

+To limit skewed popularity of bug report feedback, when we create bug reports we remove ourselves as voters.
+This allows the product management team to have a clear count of how many users are reporting a bug, which helps in determining severity of the bug and urgency needed for the fix.

 ## Feature Requests

 GiveWP is constantly adding new features via add-ons, enhancements of existing functionality, and new integrations.
 We use the feedback site for aggregating and tracking the number of users asking for a specific feature.
 Feature requests are different from bug reports in two key ways: